sidusit/smartSpotlight/README.md

   - Also renames the files to .jpg and checks if the image resolutions are wide enough to fit a desktop screen.

 2. randomBackground_v1.py
-  - Changes to a new wallpaper while randomly choosing a wallpaper from your specified folder(toDirectory) in the config file.
+  - Changes to a new wallpaper while randomly choosing a wallpaper from your specified folder(toDirectory) in the @config.txt

 3. smartSpotlight_v1.bat and randomBackground_v1.bat
   - These are batch files that cd to your directory where the python codes files 1. and 2. are stored